hemilabs/blockscout/README.md

 cd blockscout
 ```

-Then run the docker containers:
+Then run the docker containers with the `build` flag to compile the codebase before starting up the docker images:
 ```
+cd docker-compose
-docker compose -f docker-compose/docker-compose-no-build-geth.yml up -d
+docker compose up --build
 ```

+The build process takes 5-10 minutes the first time you run it.

-You should now be able to open a web browser and view the explorer by navigating to the IP/DNS of the server, for example `http://localhost:80`.
+Once the build is complete and the containers start up, you should be able to open a web browser and view the explorer by navigating to the IP/DNS of the server, for example `http://localhost:80`.
 It may take several minutes for blockscout to load on first initialization.

 You should see the following containers running if you run `docker ps`:
 ```